rpatterson/prunerr/doc/reference/transmissionrpc.rst

     Add torrent to transfers list.
 Takes a file path or url to a .torrent file in *torrent_url*.

     For information on additional argument see
     :ref:`Client.add <transmissionrpc-client-add>`.

+.. method:: Client.add_uri(uri, kwargs**)

+    Add torrent to transfers list.
+Takes a URI to a .torrent file in *uri*.
+Support for file, http and ftp URI schemes are handled by python's urllib2.
+Otherwise the URI is sent to Transmission as is.

+    For information on additional argument see
+    :ref:`Client.add <transmissionrpc-client-add>`.